arunvl88/warp-daemon-analyzer/README.md

 This document outlines the process used to fine-tune the Mistral 7B model for WARP log analysis.

+## Key Technologies

+Before diving into the process, let's briefly explain the key technologies used:

+### AutoTrain Advanced

+AutoTrain Advanced is a tool developed by Hugging Face that simplifies the process of fine-tuning large language models.
+It automates many of the complex steps involved in model training, making it accessible to users without extensive machine learning expertise.

+### Google Colab

+Google Colab (short for Colaboratory) is a free, cloud-based platform that allows you to write and execute Python code through the browser.
+It's particularly useful for machine learning projects as it provides free access to GPUs, making computationally intensive tasks like model training more feasible.

+### Hugging Face

+Hugging Face is a company that provides a platform for sharing, discovering, and collaborating on machine learning models, datasets, and applications.
+They offer a wide range of pre-trained models and tools for natural language processing tasks.

+### Cloudflare Workers AI

+Cloudflare Workers AI is a platform that allows developers to run machine learning models at the edge of the network, close to where users are located.
+It enables the integration of AI capabilities into Cloudflare Workers, which are serverless functions that run on Cloudflare's global network.
+Cloudflare workers is where I would use the

 ## Prerequisites

 - Google Colab account